ShareKit/ShareKit/README.md

 Highlights:

+* many new sharers
-* new sharers (FourSquare, LinkedIn, VKontakte, ...)
+* new UI (currently used by Facebook, Plurk and LinkedIn, more to follow)
-* you can use iOS native social.framework based sharers
+* iOS native social.framework based sharers
-* many other improvements, mostly stability and memory issues
 * optimised for easy updating (subproject library + 3rd party code as git submodules)
+* uses ARC and block callbacks

 You can follow the initial planning at https://github.com/ideashower/ShareKit/issues/283.